Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 pred = get_labels(X, means)
 ```

-Benchmarking this function gives us a baseline of **1.26s** on an AMD 3970X.
+Benchmarking this function gives us a baseline of **1.26s** on an AMD 3970X CPU.

 Compiling this function is now as easy as wrapping it with `torch.compile` and
 executing it with the example inputs